jerps/Yagols/README.md

   * Click > to calculate one new generation.
 Hold to repeat.

-  * Click / drag left vertical slider to change simulation speed.
+  * Click and drag left vertical slider to change simulation speed.

-  * Click / drag right vertical slider to zoom in or out.
+  * Click and drag right vertical slider to zoom in or out.

   * Click position (x,y) to go to position 0,0 in the universe (center).